What to Expect

 In the last part of our service, we celebrate the Lord's Supper.
 This is a special meal that Jesus instituted on the night he died.
 We believe that in this special meal, Jesus gives us his body and blood to forgive our sins and to strengthen our faith.
 We don't understand how that happens but we trust that it does.
 If you are visiting and you don't understand what this ceremony is all about, you are welcome to join us at the altar and hold up your hand to subtly let the pastor know you only want a blessing.
 Or you can stay in your seat, whichever is more comfortable.

-The service will end with a few announcements, a blessing, and a last song.
+The service will end with a few announcements, a blessing, and a last song at about 11:15.
 Then you are welcome to join us for coffee, tea, and treats as you leave.
 We are so glad that you are considering joining us.
 We hope you become a regular part of our Jesus following community!